Council encourages you to participate in its decision-making processes and to voice your opinion on matters it's considering.

 If you wish to make an electronic presentation (for example, using PowerPoint) you must attach a copy to your application.
-The General Manager must approve this material before it is used on the day of the forum.
+The General Manager must approve this material before it's used on the day of the forum.

 Public forum times and location

-The public forum is generally held at 4:30pm on the Monday before the ordinary Council meeting.
+The public forum is usually held at 4.30pm on the Monday before the ordinary Council meeting.

 Conduct of speakers

-When speaking at the public forum, you must adhere to Council’s Code of Meeting Practice(PDF, 354KB).
-You can view a paper copy of the code at the Kempsey Library and on request from Council’s Customer Services Centre at 22 Tozer Street, West Kempsey.
+When speaking at the public forum, you must adhere to Council’s Code of Meeting Practice(PDF, 493KB).
+You can view a paper copy of the code at the Kempsey Library and on request from Council’s Customer Service Centre at 22 Tozer Street, West Kempsey.

 If your application is approved, you will be given five minutes to address Council.
 The chairperson strictly enforces this time limit.